Socialist Republic of Macedonia

-Background
+History

 The first Macedonian state was formally proclaimed under the name Democratic Federal Macedonia (Демократска Федерална Македонија) at the First Plenary Session of the Anti-Fascist Assembly for the People's Liberation of Macedonia (ASNOM) during World War II.
 It was set up clandestinely on 2 August 1944 in the Bulgarian occupation zone in Yugoslavia (in the Prohor Pčinjski Monastery, now in Serbia).
-This date is now celebrated in North Macedonia as the Republic Day.
+This date is celebrated in North Macedonia as the Republic Day.
 It was chosen intentionally, as it was the date of the Ilinden Uprising against Ottoman rule in 1903.
 However, after the Bulgarian Army retreated from the region under Soviet pressure, on 8 September, right-wing Internal Macedonian Revolutionary Organization nationalists declared a pro-German Macedonian puppet-state.
 In early October, under the leadership of the new Bulgarian pro-Soviet government, the Bulgarian Army re-entered Yugoslavia to block the German forces in their withdrawal from Greece.
 In Macedonia the Bulgarians fought side-by-side with the fighters of the People's Liberation Army of Macedonia.

 Vardar Banovina was de facto liberated from the Germans and their collaborationists in late November 1944, so the ASNOM became operational in December, shortly after the German retreat.
 Nevertheless, in December anti-communist Albanian nationalists in Western Macedonia tried to remain in control of the region after the Yugoslav Partisans announced victory.
 They aimed to resist incorporation of the area into communist Yugoslavia and it was only in early 1945 that the Yugoslav Partisans were able to establish their control over the mountainous area.

 The nature of the new Yugoslav state remained unclear immediately after the war.
 Yugoslavia was envisioned by the Partisans as a "Democratic Federation", including six federal states.
 When Tito's nomination as Prime Minister was accepted on 29 November 1945, the Socialist Federal Republic of Yugoslavia was declared, with its constitution coming into force in 1946.
 As a result, Macedonia changed its name to the People's Republic of Macedonia and was incorporated as a constituent republic in the Yugoslav Federation.